MooersLab/pymolsnips/README.md

 <p align="center"><img src="./images/5d99AOD.png" alt="HTML5 Icon" style="width:364px;height:630px;"></p>

 There is not an option in a pulldown menu in PyMOL to make such an image: A script is required.

-This code can be applied to molecule in PyMOL.
+This code can be applied to any molecular object in PyMOL's veiwport, not just RNA.

 ## Application Description

 The pymolsnips library contains 256 code fragments (i.e, templates or snippets) written in the PyMOL macro language (pml) for eighteen text editors.
 For more details on using the snippets, a gallery of output, the supported text editors, **library installation**, and the content of the library, please see the associated [GitHub Page](https://mooerslab.github.io/pymolsnips/).
-Give this page a few seconds to load  the images and gifs.
-The page has the content of the old README.md referred to in the associated manuscript.
-The migration to the webpage was made on 25 November 2020.
+This page takes several seconds to load due to a large number of animated gifs.

+The page has the content of the old *README.md* referred to in the associated manuscript.
+The old *README.md* file was moved to the webpage on 25 November 2020.

 ## Table of Contents